Table of Contents

 Therapy of status epilepticus

 The status epilepticus is a neurological emergency.
-It is defined as an epileptic externalization that lasts longer than five minutes or presents as a series of seizures, between which consciousness is not regained.
+It is defined as an epileptic externalization that lasts longer than 5 minutes or presents as a series of seizures, between which consciousness is not regained.

 Thus, status epilepticus can occur in every epileptic condition.
 There is the non-convulsive status epilepticus or the absence-status.
 The grand mal status is considered life-threatening.

 The therapy of the status epilepticus generally follows the coherent level scheme, which was mentioned above, concerning the termination of an epileptic seizure.
-Only in cases of absences or myoclonic, phenytoin should not be given since it can worsen the situation.
+Only in cases of absences or myoclonic seizures, phenytoin should not be given since it can worsen the situation.

 Epilepsy while Driving

-The greatest fear of affected people is the continuation of their usual life.
+The greatest fear of the people affected is the continuation of their usual life.
 Many fear the uncertainty of new seizures and the resulting impairments.
 Particularly, driving cars (of course also riding bikes, motorcycles or driving ships) is a relevant subject.

-It is the duty of the treating physician to inform the patient about the respective impairments in traffic.
-Likewise, it is the medical duty to be familiar with the respective legal guidelines: when owners of a driver’s license are affected, usually, a preliminary withdrawal of the driver’s license occurs.
+The treating physician must inform the patient about the respective impairments in traffic.
+Likewise, it is a medical duty to be familiar with the respective legal guidelines: when owners of a driver’s license are affected, usually, a preliminary withdrawal of the driver’s license occurs.

 However, the driving ban is not absolute and definitive, but can be reversed depending on the further progression of the condition:

-- If the first seizure occurred unprovoked, the driver’s license is returned after three to six months without seizures.
+- If the first seizure occurred unprovoked, the driver’s license is returned after 3–6 months without seizures.

-- If the first seizure occurred symptomatically or provoked, the driver’s license is returned after three months without seizures.
+- If the 2nd seizure occurred symptomatically or provoked, the driver’s license is returned after 3 months without seizures.

 - If persisting epileptic seizures occur, the driver’s license is not returned as long as a significant risk for further seizures is present.